Business Ethics

 Raising Good Governance, SCG Code of Conduct, and GRC (Governance, Risk, and Compliance) Principles Awareness

-The Board of Directors and top executives promote the fostering of corporate governance and SCG Code of Conduct knowledge and awareness and encourage the use of GRC principles in understanding the targets of assignments, in fostering risk awareness and conducting risk assessments, and in complying with relevant rules to ensure strict adherence among all personnel.
 To this end, the Company regularly organizes activities for employees at all levels through media from their first day of employment and has included it as one of the key factors in the annual employee evaluation.
-This is to ensure that SCG’s business operations are guided by fairness and transparency, in line with the ESG 4 Plus approach.
-Key activities in 2023 can be summarized as follows:
+This is to ensure that SCG’s business operations are guided by fairness and transparency.
+Key activities can be summarized as follows:

 - Promoting awareness and understanding of SCG Code of Conduct and GRC principles through PR and learning materials, such as by creating a website on GRC Intranet / SCG Code of Conduct Intranet, disseminating GRC VOICE e-Newsletters, SCG GRC e-Rulebook, and ESG Guideline on MD Guidebook, and providing an additional channel for employee inquiries via e-mail.